akyoto/flua/README.md

     git clone git://github.com/blitzprog/flua.git

-Start bp-editor.py which is in the top-level bp directory:
+Start flua-studio.py which is in the top-level flua directory:

     ./flua-studio.py

 On 64-Bit systems you might need to install libc-i386-dev as well.
+If you want to compile the graphics examples you'll need X11 and OpenGL development packages.